Akuli/teek/docs/tkinter.rst

 This means that ``some_widget.pack(fill=tkinter.BOTH)`` does the same thing as ``some_widget.pack(fill='both')``.
 Some programmers use constants like ``tkinter.BOTH`` while others prefer to just write ``'both'``.
-I think these constants are dumb, which is why pythotk doesn't have them.
-Use strings like ``'both'`` in pythotk.
+I think these constants are dumb, which is why teek doesn't have them.
+Use strings like ``'both'`` in teek.

 Run